alpacahq/user-docs/content/alpaca-works-with/pebble-finance.md

 ---

 ## What is Pebble?
-[Pebble](https://pebble.finance) is an direct indexing app that integrates with Alpaca that allows you to customize and implement an ETF right in your Alpaca account.
-With [Pebble](https://pebble.finance), you can have a say in what goes into your index and never pay ETF fees again.
+[Pebble](https://pebble.finance) is an direct indexing app that integrates with Alpaca.
+[Pebble](https://pebble.finance) allows you to customize an ETF and implement it right in your Alpaca account so you can have a say in what goes into your investing portfolio and never pay ETF fees again.

 ## How to Use Pebble with Alpaca?
 [Pebble](https://pebble.finance) integrates with Alpaca through Alpaca's standard OAuth integration.